JeremyKuhne/WInterop/README.md

 - Provide utility code that makes it easier to write your own wrappers
 - Expose all P/Invokes and data types publicly to allow for advanced/custom usage
 - Make it easy to find implemented wrappers
-- Ease writing code that will run against different runtimes on Windows (.NET, .NET Core)
 - Allow targeting Windows 7 and above without writing separate libraries
-- Allow targeting .NET 4.7.2 and .NET Core